-The Child Safety Protection Act bans any toy intended for use by children under three years of age that may pose a choking, aspiration or ingestion hazard, and requires choking hazard warning labels on packaging for these items, when intended for use by children ages three to six years.
-To address strangulation hazards, the Consumer Product Safety Commission (CPSC) issued mandatory standards for various items such as cribs and window blinds, as well as voluntary guidelines for children's clothing to prevent strangling; i.e., from drawstrings of outerwear garments, such as jackets and hoodies.
+The Child Safety Protection Act bans any toy intended for use by children under three years of age that may pose a choking, aspiration or ingestion hazard, and requires choking hazard warning labels on packaging for these items, when intended for use by children ages three to six years (Child Safety Protection Act, 1994).
+To address asphyxiation hazards, the Consumer Product Safety Commission (CPSC) issued mandatory standards for various items such as cribs and window blinds, as well as voluntary guidelines for children's clothing to prevent strangling; i.e., from drawstrings of outerwear garments, such as jackets and hoodies.